maurbe/ember2/README.md

 # ember2
 The official ember-2 repository.
-More information can be found at the (official website)[maurbe.github.io/ember2/].
+More information can be found at the [official website](https://maurbe.github.io/ember2/).